PSG sorely missed the Swedish striker, struggling for ideas as it settled for a draw.

 Zlatan Ibrahimovic was sorely missed as Paris Saint-Germain struggled to a 1-1 draw against Toulouse at the Stadium Municipal.

-Blanc was without his talisman Ibrahimovic, who scored 26 league goals last season and already has five this term, for the second consecutive game and his team looked devoid of ideas going forward as Toulouse pressed high in the opening stages.
+Blanc was without his talisman Ibrahimovic, who scored 26 league goals last season and already has five this season, for the second consecutive game and his team looked devoid of ideas going forward as Toulouse pressed high in the opening stages.

 Blanc's men lived dangerously throughout the first half and Toulouse would have been two up had Aleksander Pesic not squandered a close-range chance.